UK Firework Laws & Regulations

 A summary of the main firework laws you need to be aware of.

 A number of important laws and regulations apply to fireworks and their use which you, as a member of the public, need to comply with.
-In this article we will run through the main ones with links to more comprehensive guides where available.
+In this article I will run through the main ones with links to more comprehensive guides where available.

 UK firework laws summarised here apply in the most part only to England, Wales and Scotland.
 Northern Ireland has a more restrictive set of laws which are not covered here.